transdigiware/blockchain/reference/hsm-gemalto.md

   Replace
   - `{HSM_ADDRESS}` with the IP address of the HSM.

-3. **HSM client** Create the certificate and private key for the client by running the command:
+3. **HSM client:** Create the certificate and private key for the client by running the command:

   ```bash
   vtl createcert -n ${CLIENT_ADDRESS}